jungmannlab/picasso-workflow/README.md

 ## Installation

+- create a new anaconda environment: `conda create -n picasso-workflow python=3.10`
+- If you want to use a local development version of picasso, install that first:
+	- `cd /path/to/picasso`
+	- `pip install -e .`
-- Dependencies are specified in requirements.txt
+- Dependencies are specified in requirements.txt, install by:
-- Separately install picassosr (left out of requirements.txt for flexibility of installing via pip or a development version)
+	- `cd /path/to/picasso-workflow`
+	- `pip install -r requirements.txt`
+	- `pip install -e .`
 - Should be platform independent.
 Tested on MacOS Sonoma and  Windows Server.

 ## Usage